 How often should you change the filter in a hot tub?

-A hot tub filter should be replaced every year to help keep the water fresh and clear.
 The hot tub filter should also be regularly inspected and cleaned to avoid any build-up of debris.
 Heavily used hot tubs may need the filters to be changed more frequently.

 Remember, a dirty filter can make your hot tub to become a health hazard, as well as potentially damage the hot tub itself.
 Understanding the few basics below is the key to avoiding problems.